emca-it/OP5-Documentation/howto/HOWTOs/Monitoring_HP_Compaq_servers.md

     check\_command\_args: public
 3. Save the new service.
 Click on button ‘Apply Changes’, ‘Save submitted changes’ and ‘Save objects i have changed’

-# Instructions for op5 monitor 6.3 or newer:
+# Instructions for OP5 Monitor 6.3 or newer:

 Instructions for upgrade of monitor

-Note that these instructions are only for if you have upgraded from op5 monitor version 6.2 or older.
-If you have a fresh installation of op5 monitor 6.3 or newer the new commands are already configured and ready to use.
+Note that these instructions are only for if you have upgraded from OP5 Monitor version 6.2 or older.
+If you have a fresh installation of OP5 Monitor 6.3 or newer the new commands are already configured and ready to use.

-The check commands for monitoring hp proliant and hp bladesystem have been changed in op5 monitor 6.3.
+The check commands for monitoring hp proliant and hp bladesystem have been changed in OP5 Monitor 6.3.
 To configure them correctly follow these instructions.

 1. Go to Configure -\> Check command import -\> Expand check\_hpasm and mark the checkboxes -\> import selected commands
     ![](attachments/688606/6422588.png)